-The Association for Preservation Technology International (APT) is a cross-disciplinary, membership organization dedicated to promoting the best technology for conserving historic structures and their settings.
+The Association For Preservation Technology International (APT) is a multi-disciplinary, membership organization dedicated to promoting the best technology for conserving/preserving historic structures and their settings.

-This session qualifies for 1.25 AIA Learning Units.
+This session qualifies for 1 AIA Learning Unit.

 Webinar production was made possible with a grant from the National Center for Preservation Technology and Training (NCPTT).